RibosomeCRCL/rRMSAnalyzer/README.md

 functions to evaluate 2’Ome levels by computing C-scores from RiboMethSeq read end counts as input.

-Available features (version 2) :
+Available features (version 2):

 - C-score computation (using either mean or median for the window of neighboring positions)
 - Batch effect adjustment with CombatSeq
 - Different visualizations to compare samples or sites
 - Include a table of annotated human rRNA sites
-- Export of computed C-scores into a dataframe
+- Export computed C-scores into a dataframe
 - Semi-automated quality control report

-These features are more explained in details here :

 > **Note** We have also developed a [dedicated Nextflow
 > pipeline](https://github.com/RibosomeCRCL/ribomethseq-nf) to process